 It was a new feeling for me.
 But as I stood there thinking, I realized that you might feel the same way sometimes.
 I know that you have to leave your little one so that you can go to school and teach my son.
 And I just want to take a second and acknowledge that.
 I am sure that you feel like you are missing things too.
 I am sure you feel like your little one is growing without you too.

 But I want to acknowledge the sacrifice you make is not simply for a job, but for my son and the other children in his class just like him.
 The work you do matters.
 You pour into little hearts every day, because you know the work you do matters.
 I don’t think you would do it if you weren’t sure of that.

 But because I know I haven’t told you yet, I just wanted to stop before Monday morning and say, Thank you.
 I am so grateful that you make going to school a thing that my son enjoys.
 I am so thankful that you teach with kindness and endless patience.
 I am so thankful that you have embraced this calling, and I know that you’re gleaning strength to keep pouring out love from the only One who can truly fill your heart.

 So before tomorrow morning, when we both drop our children off for the day, I just wanted to remind you (and maybe another woman reading this post,) that what you do outside of your home is such a beautiful thing.
 Not only in how you provide for your family, but in how you are teaching your children that momma’s dreams are worth pursuing as well.
 What a powerful lesson.

 I know you may have been dreading this part of going back to work, but please know that you have at least one momma (and hopefully many others) willing to acknowledge the sacrifice you make, willing to pray that the Lord will comfort your heart, and willing to remind you that He will take care your little one, while He helps you take care of mine.

 Praying for an easy transition for every momma going back to work tomorrow (and every momma at home too.)

-We’re in it together, friend.
+We’re in it together, friends.